MarcelWaldvogel/dnstemple/README.md

 variable, below.

 Serial number modes are as follows:
-- `online` (default): Queries the name servers and increments; but uses at least the value that `dateserial` would produce
+- `online`: Queries the name servers and increments; but uses at least the value that `dateserial` would produce.
+For this, existing `SOA` serials are obtained by querying the local resolver and an authoritative name server.
+Highest priority for authoritative name server is given to the *master name* (`MNAME`) extracted from the `SOA` record returned by the local resolver, with the remaining `NS` entries as fallbacks.
+The minimum SOA corresponds to what `date -u +%Y%m%d00` would return.
 - `dateserial`: Uses the `YYYYMMDD00` format
-- `unixtime`: Uses the current second since start of the epoch
+- `unixtime` (default): Uses the current second since start of the epoch

 ## Variables